Sonnet 253

 Both heart and soul into her loving arms;

-Her mouth upon my mouth restored life’s beat
+Her mouth on mine restored life’s rhythmic beat,

 And I recovered full, quite free from harm.